bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>JavaScript is a bit confusing for developers experienced in class-based languages (like Java or C++), as it is dynamic…</em>developer.mozilla.org</a><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@parsyval/javascript-prototype-vs-class-a7015d5473b" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@parsyval/javascript-prototype-vs-class-a7015d5473b"><strong>Javascript : Prototype vs Class</strong><br />
-<em>Let’s see how classes in JS are not what you think they are.</em>medium.com</a><a href="https://medium.com/@parsyval/javascript-prototype-vs-class-a7015d5473b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Let's see how classes in JS are not what you think they are.</em>medium.com</a><a href="https://medium.com/@parsyval/javascript-prototype-vs-class-a7015d5473b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://codeburst.io/javascript-prototype-cb29d82b8809" class="markup--anchor markup--p-anchor">https://codeburst.io/javascript-prototype-cb29d82b8809</a>